ObjectStackObjectStack

 })

-const response = await fetch('http://localhost:3000/api/v1/auth/magic-link/send', {
+const response = await fetch('http://localhost:3000/api/v1/auth/sign-in/magic-link', {

 method: 'POST',